udacity/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 I'm a little surprised that OpenVINO's performance is just on par with tensorflow's performance on a cpu.
 I would still expect it to be better on MYRIAD, GPU, or FPGA.

+Based on the timing my model will not be running in real-time on my CPU for this project, it will be running offline.
+Some applications may require real-time, in which case different hardware or a different model should be explored.

 ## Assess Model Use Cases

 Some theme parks only allow a certain number of people in at a time, they count people as they go